 We also scattered around a few pumpkins to help add color as well.

-If you had a chance to read Tuesday’s post, you know we recently painted our white wicker furniture black.
+If you had a chance to read Tuesday’s post, How to Spray Paint Wicker Furniture, you know we recently painted our white wicker furniture black.
 It was a decision I’d been contemplating for almost a year!

 My mom found these plaid pillows for me, we buy the burlap feed sacks from the feed store, the blanket is thrifted and that sweet little pumpkin is from Michaels.